Grand Duke Peter Nikolaevich of Russia: Life at court

+Grand Duke Peter's parents didn't have a successful marriage, eventually living apart.
+Grand Duke Peter was, especially in adulthood, very attached to his elder brother and only sibling, Grand Duke Nicholas Nikolaevich and the two brothers shared a close relationship the rest of their lives.

-In 1907, his elder brother, Grand Duke Nicholas Nikolaevich, married Grand Duchess Militza's sister, Princess Anastasia of Montenegro, known as Stana.
+In 1907 Grand Duke Nicholas Nikolaevich, married Grand Duchess Militza's sister, Princess Anastasia of Montenegro, known as Stana.
 The two couples were socially very influential at the Russian Imperial Court in the early 20th century.
 The Grand Duke joined a cult nick-named "the black peril", a group interested in the occult.
 They are credited with introducing first a charlatan mystic named merely Philippe, and then, with graver consequences, Grigori Rasputin (1869–1916) to the Imperial family.
-Prince Felix Yussupov (1887–1967) – who was their neighbour in Koreiz – once described Znamenka, the Grand Duke and Duchess's palace, as "the central point of the powers of evil".
+Prince Felix Yussupov (1887–1967) – who was their neighbour in Koreiz – once described Znamenka Palace, the Grand Duke and Grand Duchess's palace, as "the central point of the powers of evil".
 This was later to be a widely held belief within the higher echelons of the divided Russian court.
 The Dowager Empress Marie firmly believed that the couple plotted with Rasputin and others to gain influence and favours through the neurotic Empress Alexandra (1872–1918).
 However, by 1914, Alexandra herself referred to them as "the black family" and felt herself to be manipulated by them.

+During the last years of World War I Grand Duke Peter and his family spend much time in the Caucasus, where his older brother, Grand Duke Nicholas was a successful commander-in-chief in the Caucasus region.

+Revolution and exile

+Grand Duke Peter, his wife and children all survived the Russian Revolution.
+Right after the revolution they went to their summer palace, Dulber, in Crimea where they lived until 1919.
+Here, they were subjected to the local bolsheviks house inspections and threats to their lives but managed to avoid arrests.
+In 1919, they were rescued by the British battleship HMS Marlborough, along with other members of the imperial family and eventually went to live in the south of France.
+Here, Grand Duke Peter Nicholaievich died at Cap d'Antibes, near Antibes, on 17 June 1931.
+His wife died in Alexandria, Egypt, in September 1951.